1g0rrr/SimpleAutomation/README.md

 # Training

-### Train model in google colab:
+### Train model in Google Colab:

-Feel free to use this simple script for model training in Google Colab.
+Train model with Lerobot in Google Colab. https://colab.research.google.com/github/1g0rrr/SimpleAutomation/blob/main/colab/SimpleAutomationTrainModel.ipynb

-Choose A100 as a GPU.
+-   It will take about 2.5 hours and $1.5 to train typical 80K steps.
-It will take about 2.5 hours and $1.5 to train typical 80K steps.
+-   Choose A100 as fastest GPU.
-Don't disconnect colab and don't close browser as all data will be deleted. https://colab.research.google.com/github/1g0rrr/SimpleAutomation/blob/main/colab/SimpleAutomationTrainModel.ipynb
+-   Don't disconnect colab and don't close browser as all data will be deleted.